nm523/natricine/docs/backends/memory.md

 ## Testing

-InMemoryPubSub is ideal for unit tests:
+InMemoryPubSub is useful for unit tests, with the caveat that its delivery semantics may differ from other implementations:

 ```python
 import pytest